nicholaswzchan/tmux-vim-cs/tmux_doc/grep_options.md

 -l      Print only the names of files with matching lines (this is the lowercase letter"L").
 -c      Print only the count of matching lines.
 -i      Match either upper- or lowercase.
+--color highlights the matching with color (Usage grep --color=always).